Right Arrow

 The Hazard:

-A loader attempts to reposition a heavy dock plate by hand instead of using a mechanical assist.
+A worker attempts to reposition a heavy dock plate by hand instead of using a mechanical assist.
 Their hand slips, and the plate drops, crushing their fingers between metal surfaces.
 Manual object handling near heavy equipment often leads to hand, finger, and foot injuries.

-Traditional Prevention:
+Traditional Safeguards:

 1. Training on proper lifting techniques and team lifts.